0001Shuhb/Cyber-Truth/README.md

 ## 📋 Overview

-PhishGuard is an intelligent cybersecurity platform designed to detect and neutralize phishing threats before they reach users.
+Cyber Truth is an intelligent cybersecurity platform designed to detect and neutralize phishing threats before they reach users.
 It combines:
 - **Machine Learning Models** for pattern recognition
 - **Real-time Threat Analysis** of URLs and emails
 - **Web Scanning** for malicious websites